-“The wicked walk around; and the exalted is scorned by people.”
-(Psalm 12:9)
+“The wicked walk around; and the exalted matter is scorned by people.”
+(Psalms 12:9)

 Why does the psalm describe the wicked as those who “walk around”?
-What exactly is this exalted matter that is unappreciated and scorned?
+What is this exalted matter that people fail to appreciate?
 And what is the connection between the two parts of the verse?

 The Kabbalists distinguished between two realms in the universe: the realm of Circles, and the realm of Straight Lines.

 The natural world is a world of Circles.
 The heavenly bodies are spherical, rotating and revolving in space.
-In this view of reality, there is no right or wrong; just constant, eternal movement along the never-ending cycles and gears of natural processes.
+In this view of reality, there is no right or wrong.
+There is just constant, eternal movement, turning along the never-ending cycles and gears of natural processes.

-The purpose of the world, however, is its moral and spiritual progress.
+The purpose of creation, however, is its moral and spiritual progress.
 When we recognize this inner direction, we are perceiving the realm of Straight Lines.
-When we use our free will to choose the correct path, we gain perfection for ourselves and for the entire universe.
+When we utilize our free will to choose the correct path, we gain perfection for ourselves and for the entire universe.
 The realm of Straight Lines is the inner reality of linear progression, of right and wrong, of purpose and meaning.

-That is why the psalm describes the wicked as “walking around.”
-They follow the cycles of the natural world, perceiving the universe as a harsh reality of unforgiving laws of nature and immutable fate.
+That is why the psalmist describes the wicked as people who “walk around.”
+They follow the cycles of the natural world.
+They look at the universe as a harsh reality of unforgiving laws of nature and immutable fate.

 With this outlook on the world, the efficacy of prayer is clear.
-Prayer is highly effective in refining our desires and directing our choices.
-It is an integral part of the purposeful world of Straight Lines.
+Prayer is effective in refining our desires and directing our choices.
+It is an integral aspect of the purposeful world of Straight Lines.